mietek/pol/README.md

 Let me review briefly the process of defining a definition: The word `:` sets a switch that modifies the control loop; it will now compile words instead of executing them.
 The word `;` is compiled, but also causes the switch to be reset, ending the process of compilation.
 Following words will now be executed as usual.

 We can thus view `;` as being an exceptional word, for it is—in a sense—executed during compilation, at which time it resets that switch.
-Of course it is also executed during execution of the definition, with a different effect: it resets IC.
+Of course it is also executed during execution of the definition, with a different effect: it resets `IC`.

 There are other words like `;` that must be executed during compilation.
 These words control the compilation.
 They perform code more complicated that simply depositing an entry address.
 In particular, they are required to provide forward and backward branching.